-In the dark realm of the World Wide Web, sexual fantasies get a free hand, sans the restrictions of socially-approved codes and mores.
+Sexting is a significant element of intimacy in today’s world, be it within a relationship or outside of it, and depending on the context, it can wreak or bolster a relationship.
+In the dark realm of the digital world, sexual fantasies get a free hand, sans the restrictions of socially-approved codes and mores.
 There is almost a guilty pleasure to the act.
 This is what makes sexting so complicated.
-If there was a debate on the burning question – is sexting cheating or is it just harmless fun – you will find plenty of advocates on both sides of the fence!
-Does sexting lead to affairs – again, it’s anybody’s guess.
+If there was a debate on the burning question “is sexting cheating or just harmless fun?”, you will find plenty of advocates on both sides of the fence.
+Does sexting lead to affairs?
+Again, it’s anybody’s guess.

 What Is Considered Cheating In A Relationship?

-Related Reading: Becoming a sexting pro!
-Follow these 10 tips
+Related Reading: Becoming A Sexting Pro!
+Follow These 10 Tips

-Is It Considered Cheating If You are Sexting?
+Is It Considered Cheating If You Are Sexting?

+Sexting can be considered the equivalent of sending erotic poetry or love notes a century ago.
+In keeping with the times, technology provides the platform to connect with another person.
 By itself, it is not just harmless but also increasingly common.
-Couples send intimate pictures, texts or emojis to each other all the time.
-And when they are in deep throes of an intimate relationship, these can actually be fun and play a role adding spice to their sex lives.
+Couples send intimate pictures, texts, or sexy emojis to each other all the time.
+And when they are in the deep throes of desire, these can actually be fun and play a role in adding spice to their sex lives.

-The problem of course arises, when these texts, pictures and voice notes are sent to someone else other than their legally wedded spouses or committed partners.
+The problem, of course, arises when these texts, pictures, and voice notes are sent to someone else other than their legally wedded spouses or committed partners.
 While some people may disapprove of it completely, others may forgive but find it difficult to trust their partner after sexting.
-Then arises the question, ‘does sexting lead to affairs?’
+Then arises the question, “Does sexting lead to affairs?”

 Sexting goes beyond just harmless flirting or hitting on someone.
 The intimacy of the act makes it all the more inappropriate.
 The question that actually needs to be asked is – is sexting cheating if you are in a relationship?
-There is also that nagging doubt that creeps in if there are signs your husband is sexting, or after you catch your partner sexting read-handed.
+There is also that nagging doubt that creeps in if there are signs your husband is sexting or after you catch your partner sexting read-handed.
 What will it lead to next and is it worth forgiving an act like this?

+Married for around 15 years, he was in a mundane humdrum marriage until sparks flew with a colleague he met at work.
+Casual chatting soon led to sexting.
+However, Williams still insists it’s innocent.
 “I sexted and felt guilty initially but look, I haven’t cheated on anyone.
 It’s just sending a few flirty texts, I receive equally flirtatious responses…it’s just sexual banter.
 It puts me in a light mood – I can share stuff with her that I can’t with my wife,” he says.

-One only has to look at some celebrity stories to know the ill-effects of sexting.
+If only things were as simple as healthy flirting.
+Sexting can lead to complications (more on that below), and more than the act, it’s the repercussions that stir up trouble in paradise.
+One only has to look at some celebrity stories to know the ill effects of sexting.
 From Tiger Woods to Ashton Kutcher, the first foundation of their dwindling marriages was laid when they were caught sending naughty or inappropriate texts and pictures – all of which are clear signs your husband is sexting.

 Related Reading: How To Find Out If Your Partner Is Cheating Online?